 Easily found at the end of Route 414 on the La Scie Highway from the Dorset Trail, Route 410 (Baie Verte Highway Junction).

 The address is 8 Don’s Road, La Scie, off Recreation Road, just turn left before you get to the big parking lot for the Cape John Arena.
 Highest house on the hill.
 Pink with a black roof.
 My dog Zoe is happy to greet you upon arrival.
 She is a medium sized mixed breed and loves just about everybody.
 If you are afraid of dogs you may want to consider staying elsewhere as she lives in the house with me.
 If you are allergic to dogs please bring your allergy medicine.
 I keep the house spotless, and she is not allowed in the guest rooms.
+Certified service dogs are welcome.
+If yours is not, then please don’t ask to bring it.

 La Scie is on ‘Le Petit Nord’ (the Little Northern Peninsula), which is at the base of the Great Northern Peninsula, right on “Iceberg Alley”.
 In the late spring and summer months you may see icebergs floating right past the inlet as well as humpback and minke whales coming in to feed on the caplin.
 In the winter months snowshoeing and snowmobiling are popular on the trail network leading from La Scie throughout the Baie Verte Peninsula and along the shorelines.
 Locally there is a well maintained trail network, including the Basque Lookout, Linewalk Trail, Boone’s Hill Trail, Overfall Trail and Caplin Cove Trail, as well as the trail to the Island Cove Beach.